lucasjoliveau/doc/fr/developer/tutorials/web.md

 does not build in _classes_1 although it provides roughly equivalent (if lower-level and more verbose) mechanisms.

-For simplicity and developer-friendliness Odoo web provides a class system based on John Resig’s [Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/).
+For simplicity and developer-friendliness Konvergo ERP web provides a class system based on John Resig’s [Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/).